Make your own frozen yogurt

-Greek yogurt provides a good source of dairy and protein according to the U.S. Department of Agriculture, approximately 17.3 grams per serving.
+Greek yogurt is a good source of protein, providing approximately 19 grams per serving, according to the U.S. Department of Agriculture.
 MyPlate informs consumers that proteins function as building blocks for bones, muscles, cartilage, skin and blood.
 They are also building blocks for enzymes, hormones and vitamins.
-Proteins are one of three nutrients that provide calories (the others are fat and carbohydrates).
+You can find additional information about protein on the Choose MyPlate website.

 Kids and adults love to eat fruity treats.
 Consider making your own frozen yogurt to keep on hand for a quick, fun and healthy snack.
 Yogurt is a healthy way to get protein and dairy into your daily food plan.